-- (1) understand the relation between aberrations in an image and distortions in the optical wavefront through Fourier optics. - (2) understand the setup for optical experiment, and measure the distortions in the optical wavefront. - (3) master methods to handle imaging data through your own C programs.
+(1) understand the image formation with an optical system and the relation between aberrations in an image and distortions in the optical wavefront through Fourier optics.

+(2) understand the setup for optical experiment, and measure the distortions in the optical wavefront by applying an inverse problem solver to the measured dataset.

+(3) master methods to handle 2D imaging data with your own C programs.